khanglam/Youtube2Spotify/README.md

 # Youtube2Spotify

-Youtube2Spotify is a simple Python script that allows you to convert your Youtube playlists to Spotify playlists.
+Youtube2Spotify is a web app that allows users to freely stream any Spotify songs (with lyrics display), and convert their favorite Youtube playlists to a Spotify playlist.
+It uses the Youtube and Spotify API to retrieve the user's playlists and songs and allows them to transfer the songs to their Spotify account.
+This project is for demo purposes only and is not open for contribution.

 ## Technologies Used

 - Python 3
 - Google's Youtube API
 - Spotify's Web API
+- Lyrics Genius API
 - Flask web framework
-- OAuth 2.0 authentication protocol
+- OAuth 2.0 Authorization Code Flow Protocol
 - Netlify and Railway App cloud platform

 ## Features

-- Allow users to Create a personal account for the app, which is password-encrypted using a variant of Blowfish encryption algorithm (bcrypt).
+- Allow users to login/register a personal account for the app, which is password-encrypted using a variant of Blowfish encryption algorithm (bcrypt).
+Stored in a PostgreSQL database
+- Provide simple to navigate UI to allow users to stream any Spotify songs, which also display lyrics via Lyrics Genius API.
 - Automatically imports all Youtube playlist videos into a Spotify playlist.
-- Authenticates users through their Youtube and Spotify accounts using OAuth 2.0.
+- Authenticates users through their Youtube and Spotify accounts using OAuth 2.0 to ensure privacy and security.
-- Safely cache credentials for both YouTube and Spotify to reduce redundant authentications.
+- Safely cache credentials to reduce redundant authentication processes.
 - Allows users to safely logout and revoke all access to their YouTube and Spotify accounts.
 - Allows users to choose which Youtube playlist they want to import from.
-- Allows users to choose which Spotify playlist they want to import to or to create new playlist if desired.
+- Allows users to choose which Spotify playlist they want to import to, or to create new playlist if desired.
-- User authentication to ensure privacy and security.
 - Implemented functionalities to enhance the process of extracting songs information from YouTube, which can provide much higher accuracy than many existing Python libraries.
-- Automatically skip deleted videos that may exist on the user's YouTube playlist.
+- Automatically skip deleted videos that exists on user's YouTube playlists.
 - Graceful error handling

 ## Usage

 1. Visit https://youtube2spotify.site/
-2. Click the 'Login with Spotify' button and authenticate with your Spotify account
+1. Navigate to Spotify Navbar and select the 'Login with Spotify' button and authenticate with your Spotify account.
+1. Premium Spotify Users: Select 'Stream Music' if you wish to stream Spotify music.
-3. Click the 'Login with Youtube' button and authenticate with your Youtube account
+1. Navigate to YouTube Navbar and select the 'Login with Youtube' button and authenticate with your Youtube account.
-4. Select the Youtube playlist you want to import
+1. Select the Youtube playlist you want to import.
-5. Click the 'Import' button and wait for the process to finish
+1. Click the 'Import' button and wait for the process to finish.
-6. View the list of skipped tracks, if any, and retry importing them if desired That's it!
+   That's it!
 Enjoy your newly created Spotify playlist!

 Disclaimer